-In the light of the importance of TARGET2 for the functioning of the financial system and the knock-on effects that any potential malfunctioning could have on other market infrastructures, the Eurosystem pays particular attention to ensuring the smooth operation of the system.
-This is clearly underlined by the fact that the SSP of TARGET2 achieved 100% technical availability over the last reporting period, i.e. slightly lower than in 2017, when the availability of TARGET2 was 100%.
+In the light of TARGET2’s importance for the functioning of the financial system and the knock-on effects that any potential malfunctions could have on other market infrastructures, the Eurosystem pays particular attention to ensuring its smooth operation.
+This is clearly underlined by the fact that the SSP of TARGET2 achieved 99.98% technical availability over the last reporting period, i.e. slightly lower than in 2017, when the availability of TARGET2 was 100%.

 Technical availability is measured on TARGET2 business days during the day trade phase (including end-of-day processing), from Monday to Friday between 07:00 and 18:45 (19:00 on the last day of the minimum reserve period), including extensions required to complete the operational day (e.g. delayed closing owing to a technical problem in TARGET2 or in T2S, which has an effect on TARGET2, or to major problems in ancillary systems settling in TARGET2).
 The availability measurement does not include systems or networks not directly managed by TARGET2 (in particular, the availability of the SWIFTNet services).
 Incidents occurring during night-time settlement are not included either.

-Technical availability is not intended to measure the impact of partial outages involving the SSP of TARGET2.
-For example, incidents only affecting the processing of ancillary system transactions without any effect on other payment processing activities cannot be measured within this figure, although they have an overall impact on TARGET2 and are taken into account when assessing the system’s performance.
+Technical availability is not intended to measure the impact of partial outages involving TARGET2’s SSP.
+For example, incidents affecting only the processing of ancillary system transactions without any effect on other payment processing activities cannot be measured within this figure, although they have an overall impact on TARGET2 and are taken into account when assessing the system’s performance.
 However, such incidents are, where applicable, considered when measuring processing times and, in addition, reported transparently and followed up accordingly.

 2.2 Incidents in TARGET2